 Five months later, reports of babies being born with microcephaly were flagged in the northeastern region, followed by other areas of the country.
 Scientists began linking cases of microcephaly to Zika for the first time.
 As the virus continued to spread and cases of babies born with brain abnormalities increased, Brazil declared a national public health emergency.

 Travellers to and from Brazil contributed to the virus’ international spread – by 2017, active transmission was reported in 48 Latin American and Caribbean countries and 20 Pacific countries.
 In February 2016, the World Health Organization declared Zika Virus a Public Health Emergency of International Concern which brought international attention to the disease and encouraged coordinated efforts to combat its spread.

 But by the end of 2016, the emergency warnings were lifted and the Zika epidemic was declared over.

 The end of the epidemic

-In addition, in Brazil and many other South American countries, mosquito control programs of the 1940s and 50s were no longer in place after successfully eliminating Yellow Fever in urban areas.
+At the time, Brazil and many other South American countries had retired their mosquito control programs of the 1940s and 50s after successfully eliminating Yellow Fever in urban areas.
 As a result, no money was dedicated to monitoring the Aedes population when Zika Virus landed.
-This also allowed other mosquito-borne diseases such as Dengue and Chikungunya to re-emerge.
+This situation also allowed other mosquito-borne diseases such as Dengue and Chikungunya to re-emerge.

 In response to the epidemic, Brazil and many other affected countries increased their mosquito control measures by eliminating mosquito breeding grounds such as removing open containers for water storage, filling in open ditches, and spraying affected areas.